hkdjyu/LearnWebGL/doc/01_SetupAndInstallation.md

     Press `ctrl+O` to save
     Press `ctrl+X` to exit

-5. Create server JS file
+5. Create a server JS file
     > NOTE: you can create the file in other way, like `new file` in VS Code
     ```
     nano server.js